-Revenue is recognised when goods are delivered at the customers' premises which is taken to be the point in time when the customer has accepted the goods and the related risks and rewards of ownership.
-Revenue excludes value added tax or other sales taxes and is after deduction of any trade discounts.
+In the comparative period, revenue from sales of goods was recognised when the goods were delivered to the customers' premises, which was taken to be the point in time when the customer had accepted the goods and the related risks and rewards of ownership.
+There has been no impact on the Group as a result of this change in policy.